-The purpose of Youth Guarantee Provision Fund Funding (YG Fund) is to provide fees-free tertiary places for:
+The purpose of Youth Guarantee Provision Fund (YG Fund) Funding is to provide fees-free tertiary study for:

-- (a) eligible Domestic Students aged 16 to 19 years (inclusive) who are studying towards either the National Certificate of Educational Achievement (NCEA) Level 1, 2 or 3 aligned to the Vocational Pathways, or another qualification at Level 1, 2 or 3 on the New Zealand Qualifications Framework (NZQF), which is intended to enable learners to progress to higher-level education or employment; and - (b) eligible Domestic Students aged 16 to 19 years (inclusive) who are studying towards a qualification at Level 3 on the NZQF.
-Places at Level 3 on the NZQF are intended to be prioritised to learners who study towards Level 1 and 2 qualifications in Youth Guarantee and progress to Level 3 study during their entitlement of two equivalent full-time students (EFTS), and to learners who have no or low (Level 1) prior achievement before enrolling in Youth Guarantee.
+- (a) eligible Domestic Students aged 16 to 19 years (inclusive) who are studying towards either: - (i) the National Certificate of Educational Achievement (NCEA) Level 1, 2 or 3 aligned to the Vocational Pathways; or - (ii) another qualification at Level 1, 2 or 3 on the New Zealand Qualifications Framework (NZQF), which is intended to enable learners to progress to higher-level education or employment; and - (b) eligible Domestic Students aged 16 to 19 years (inclusive) who are studying towards a qualification at Level 3 on the NZQF.
+Places at Level 3 on the NZQF are intended to be prioritised to: - (i) learners who study towards Level 1 and 2 qualifications in Youth Guarantee and progress to Level 3 study during their entitlement of two equivalent full-time students (EFTS), and - (ii) learners who have no or low (Level 1) prior achievement before enrolling in Youth Guarantee.